-Relmada Therapeutics Inc. (Relmada or the Company) (a Nevada corporation) is a clinical-stage, publicly traded biotechnology company focused on the development of esmethadone (d-methadone, dextromethadone, REL-1017), an N-methyl-D-aspartate (NMDA) receptor antagonist.
-Esmethadone is a New Chemical Entity (NCE) that potentially addresses areas of high unmet medical need in the treatment of central nervous system (CNS) diseases and other disorders.
-The Company is also developing a novel psilocybin (REL-P11) in doses that we believe are lower than those associated with psychedelic effects for the treatment of metabolic indications.
+Esmethadone (d-methadone, dextromethadone, REL-1017), an N-methyl-D-aspartate (NMDA) receptor antagonist.
+Esmethadone is a new chemical entity (NCE) that potentially addresses areas of high unmet medical need in the treatment of central nervous system (CNS) diseases and other disorders.
+This program has been paused pending a comprehensive data review.

+Relmada was also developing a proprietary, modified-release formulation of psilocybin (REL-P11) for metabolic indications.
+This program has also been paused.